omidnw/omidnw/List/index.md

 What is web core?

 Web Core is a library For C Programming Language.
-Web Core Can be Created Web Page Or Edit Web Page With Web Core.
-(You can use web core only in C Programming Language!)
+Web core can be used to create and edit web pages.
+(C Programming Language Exclusive!)

 <div dir="rtl">